act65/masters-thesis/deliverables/thesis/abstraction/solvable-representations.md

 v(x) = q(s) + \mathop{\text{max}}_a \Big[ KL(u(\cdot | s) \parallel p(\cdot | s)) +  \gamma \mathop{\mathbb E}_{x' \sim P(\cdot | x, a)} v(x') \Big]\\
 $$

+### Discussion

+So which approach is best?
+What are the pros / cons of these linearisations?

+## A closer look at LMDPs

+(the Todorov ones...)

+A few things I want to explore;
+- the composability of policies / tasks
+- the embedding of actions
+- LMDPs as an abstraction

-__Insert section on theory of LMDPs.
+Insert section on theory of LMDPs.
 Convergence, approx error, ...__